biagiomattialarosa/biagiomattialarosa.github.io/_pages/about.md

 <br>

 **Research**: I am mostly interested in theories, methodologies, and designs that make the most advanced AI techniques able to explain themselves.
 Specifically, I focus on foundational aspects of the emerging field of **explanatory deep neural networks**.
 My work typically integrates tools from adjacent fields (e.g., statistics, classical AI) with components embedded directly within deep neural networks to improve their interpretability.
-I am particularly interested in techniques that can be applied across diverse domains and interdisciplinary research.
+I am particularly interested in techniques that can be applied across multiple domains and interdisciplinary research.
 My research so far has investigated methods related to neuron analysis (mechanistic interpretability), memory-based networks, attention mechanisms, and novel designs for self-interpretable deep neural networks.
 <br>
 <br>